-After months of waiting, WordPress 5.0 was released last night, 6 December.
+After months of waiting, WordPress 5.0 was released last night, December 6.
 Since the final release date was announced only two days in advance by Matt Mullenweg, there were some indignant comments and tweets from the WP community.
-Our update recommendation: If your website is not yet Gutenberg-compatible or you have not yet had time to test it, wait until the most important plugins and themes are running under the new WP version.
-More information about how we handle the update and how you can test WP 5.0 can be found here.
+Our update recommendation: If your website is not yet Gutenberg-compatible or you haven't had time to test it yet, wait until the most important plugins and themes are running under the new WP version.
+More info about how we handle the update and how you can test WP 5.0 can be found here.

 One day before the release of WordPress 5.0, there was a clear message from Advanced Custom Fields that many plugin- and theme- vendors would probably sign: "We have been working hard to juggle the difficult task of Gutenberg development whilst still supporting an existing product.
 Yet, due to buggy betas, fast paced release candidates and lack of documentation, we are unfortunately not ready for the WordPress 5.0 release."

 WordCamp US will take place in Nashville from December 7 to 9.
 Today at 9:30 CST (16:30 in Germany) the sessions start.
 There are many exciting topics that you can follow in the livestream.
 The streaming ticket is free - but you have to register here.
 The focus of this year's WCUS is of course the Gutenberg editor.
 At 10:30 CST there will be a session on "The Future of WordPress is Gutenberg" by Gary Pendergast, one of the WordPress 5.0 Co-Leads.

 Matt Mullenweg in Gutenberg interview

 A few days before the release of WordPress 5.0, WP co-founder Matt Mullenweg answered Adam from WPCrafter's questions for a whole hour.
 The main topics of the interview are of course the new Gutenberg editor, WordPress 5.0 and Matt's future plans for our favorite CMS.